Model of Amalienborg

 Amalienborg is unique in many ways.
 The four palaces were originally built as homes for high-standing noble families, and not intended for the royalty at all.
 Nevertheless, the complex came to function optimally as a residence for the Royal Family, who moved in after the fire at Christiansborg Palace in 1794.
 That Amalienborg came to serve this purpose was first and foremost due to it being an unusually successful work of architecture, but the harmonious proportions and elegant rococo decoration are only one side of the story.
 Another lies in the very practical fact that the various generations of the Royal Family have been able to share the palaces among themselves, which in the international context is something quite unique for Amalienborg.

-In honour of this fantastic edifice, we have had made a large interactive model of Amalienborg, which can be seen in the Garden Room in Christian VIII’s Palace.
+In honour of this fantastic edifice, we have had made a large interactive model of Amalienborg, which can be seen in the piano nobile in Christian VIII’s Palace.
 The model, which was unveiled in 2013, is made of Corian.
 The palaces are reproduced to a high degree of detail, which takes into account the particular characteristics of of each of the four buildings, and the model is oriented in parallel to the palace complex itself.
 The equestrian statue of Frederik V is reproduced in particular detail on the basis of a 3D scan of the smaller bronze version of the sculpture, which is found in Christian VII’s Palace.

 The history of Amalienborg